-Attend the Salpointe Catholic School Open House from 1:00 PM to 3:30 PM.
-Families are invited to attend dynamic sessions presented by our faculty, meet current students, enjoy our musical and choral groups, and learn about our college counseling program, honors and advanced placement courses, cross-disciplinary programs in Humanities and STEM, athletics and other extracurricular activities and more.
+Join us on Sunday, October 9, 2022 from 1:00 - 3:30 p.m. for our annual Open House!
+Families are invited to attend dynamic sessions presented by our faculty; meet current students; enjoy our musical and choral groups; and learn about our college counseling program, honors and advanced placement courses, cross-disciplinary programs in Humanities and STEM, athletics, extracurricular activities and more.

 All interested students must complete our online application form.
 CLICK HERE and select the “Create an Account” option.
-If you already have a student at Salpointe Catholic or are alumni of Salpointe Catholic, please use the “Already have an Account” option.
+If you already have a student at Salpointe Catholic or are an alumnus/a of Salpointe, please use the “Already have an Account” option.
 Once you apply, an online checklist will be created for your student.

 First and foremost, the entrance exam is of critical importance.
-The entrance exam score is important because Salpointe’s applicant pool is always a very large, diverse group of students from all over Southern Arizona.
-Additional consideration is given to standardized testing data, 7th and 8th grade transcripts, recommendations, legacy, Catholicity and family interview.
+The entrance exam score indicates students' readiness for Salpointe's rigorous curriculum.
+It also provides a standard to evaluate the diverse applicant pool of students from all over Southern Arizona.
+Additional consideration is given to previous standardized testing data, 7th and 8th grade transcripts, recommendations, legacy, Catholicity and family interviews.
 Find out more at our Policy on Admission of Students page.

-No, Salpointe Catholic does not offer scholarships, but the school does have a need-based Financial Aid Program.
+No, Salpointe does not offer athletic scholarships.
+Salpointe only offers academic merit scholarships for incoming freshmen and need-based financial aid for all students.
+Financial aid and scholarship awards are made with no consideration of student activity participation.
 The application for financial aid is separate from the application for admission, although the two application cycles overlap.
 Find out more at our Financial Aid page.

-Salpointe Catholic maintains a dress code for students.
-The student dress code is important to promote a conducive learning environment.
+Salpointe maintains a dress code for all students.
+The dress code promotes a conducive learning environment, cultivates a serious approach to academics, relieves social pressure to keep up with current trends or styles and limits comparisons or competition among students.
+The dress code also supports the dignity of the individual based on character rather than on appearance.
 Students are expected to dress appropriately while on campus and during all school-sponsored activities.
 Find out more at our Student Life page.